Oseltamivir or Zanamivir

 Here are some important things to think about:

 Common side effects of these medicines include:

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)

 What To Think About

-Zanamivir and oseltamivir work best when started within 48 hours of your first flu symptoms.
+Oseltamivir and zanamivir work best when started within 48 hours of your first flu symptoms.

 Some people who have asthma or chronic obstructive pulmonary disease (COPD) and use zanamivir may experience reduced lung function and have trouble breathing.
 If you have these conditions, talk to your doctor about whether you should use this medicine.

-The influenza virus A can develop resistance to the antiviral flu medicines amantadine and rimantadine.
-Although influenza viruses A and B have not developed resistance to zanamivir or oseltamivir at this time, resistance is possible with increased use of these medicines.
+Although influenza viruses A and B have not yet developed resistance to oseltamivir and zanamivir, resistance is possible with increased use of these medicines.

 eMedicineHealth Medical Reference from Healthwise

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.